 When an organisation launches a new application, especially if it’s taking an agile ‘fail fast and cheaply’ approach, it may not know if, or when, it will be a success.
 It may be that consistent and stable demand would mean a private cloud is the more cost-effective long-term solution.

 But until it has been established that there will be that long-term demand, it may make more sense to use a public cloud environment.
-Which is why a hybrid cloud can be an optimal architecture for organisations that regularly release new applications that may or may not have longevity.
+This is why a hybrid cloud can be an optimal architecture for organisations that regularly release new applications that may or may not have longevity.

 A private cloud that offers the same kind of high availability and geo-redundancy as a public cloud can be very expensive to set up.
 A geo-redundant architecture would mean a minimum of twice the cost of a single private cloud and data centres located at a distance to the main data centre.
 Very few organisations can justify that level of cost but a lack of geo-redundancy could leave them badly exposed.

-A hybrid cloud architecture can offer a good solution, balancing the priorities of high availability and disaster recovery.
+Hybrid cloud architecture can offer a good solution, balancing the priorities of high availability and disaster recovery.
 If, for example, the production environment is held on a private cloud but recovery environment on a public cloud, hibernating but ready to be spun up if needed.
 Data can be replicated between both the private and public clouds but other resources only made operational in a disaster scenario.

 Source: Full Host